 Youthful struggles with obedience bounced him from several institutions.
 As an adult, he wrecked and repaired his back and exposed epithelial, liver and lung cells to the ravages of weather, pollution and good living.
 But, entering middle age, he retains the energy and apoline torso of a thirty-something.
 He has a poor memory for celebrity and a childlike lack of tact: he's easy to get on with, harder to control; and without the "professionalism" to know his his place, he prefers to get his hands dirty, engaging fully with the whole collaborative illusory process and, occasionally, treading on toes.

-He fell in love whilst recuperating in 1998, and now lives in a labourer's cottage in North Essex with his very patient wife, Janee, their old friend Gary, four goats, eight chickens, and several thousand bees.
+He fell in love whilst recuperating in 1998, and generally now lives in a labourer's cottage in North Essex with his very patient wife, Janee, their old friend Gary, four goats, eight chickens, and several thousand bees.
+For the next few months, however, he will be at roughly eight hours' remove from London, in the tiny village of Hogsmeade where, in Mr Ollivander's uncertain absence, he will be helping wands to find their wizards.

 Represented by Nic Knight